goantonioUW/Portfolio/README.md

 # My portfolio

 This portfolio is a way to find out a little about where im from and how I got started in programing.
 There are links to my resume, linkedin profile and other projects that I have been working on.
+This will be updated as I complete more and more projects.

 # Screenshot